GerryDoesStuff/SpectroProtz/docs/workflow_overview.md

 overlays, calibration plots, QC summaries), composes a textual audit trail, and writes an Excel workbook when a path is provided.
 Optional sidecar JSON recipes and PDF reports (embedding figures plus the audit narrative) are emitted when requested.
-The plugin closes Matplotlib handles, records export destinations and audit messages in the results context, and returns a `BatchResult` bundling processed spectra, QC tables, rendered figures, audit logs, and human-readable report text.【F:spectro_app/plugins/uvvis/plugin.py†L3059-L3503】
+Setting `export.include_blanks` to `false` drops blank spectra and QC rows from workbooks, generated figures, and per-spectrum exports.
+The plugin closes Matplotlib handles, records export destinations and audit messages in the results context, and returns a `BatchResult` bundling processed spectra, QC tables, rendered figures, audit logs, and human-readable report text.【F:spectro_app/plugins/uvvis/plugin.py†L4799-L5019】

 ## Global processing toggles